-Ignore all the fad diets -- for weight loss, there’s no magic pill or substitute for simply burning more calories than you take in.
-That doesn’t mean suffering with a piece of celery and a lettuce leaf for lunch, though.
-There are plenty of delicious foods for indulging without worrying about packing on extra pounds or undoing a workout.
+Ignore all the fad diets — for weight loss, there’s no magic pill.
+That doesn’t mean dieters have to suffer with a piece of celery and a lettuce leaf for lunch, though.
+There are plenty of delicious foods that don't require worrying about packing on extra pounds or undoing a workout.
 These low-calorie dishes feature inexpensive and nutrient-dense foods to help lose weight quickly while still enjoying meals.

-Try this easy, delicious treat to enjoy a hydrating, refreshing, and flavorful beverage without added sugar or artificial sweeteners.
+Try this easy, delicious treat to enjoy a hydrating and flavorful beverage without added sugar or artificial sweeteners.
 Watermelon is at its lowest price during the summer, which makes healthy, low-calorie watermelon juice cheaper than chemical-laden alternatives such as sports drinks and sodas.
 To make, simply place chunks of cold, sweet, juicy watermelon in a blender and blend until completely smooth.
-Swap out cocktail mixers with tasty watermelon juice at parties to save calories without having to stick to flavorless club soda.

 Stir-fry has a lot going for it in terms of health.
-The traditional seasonings, including garlic, ginger, and onion, are super-low-calorie and provide tons of nutrition.
-Some of the meat can be replaced with chunks of broccoli, one of the lowest-calorie foods available, and don’t skimp on other veggies, such as peppers and snow peas.
-Seasoned with low-calorie chilies and soy sauce, rather than thick, store-bought sauces that can hide a lot of calories, this is a dish for filling up without packing on the pounds.
+The traditional seasonings, including garlic, ginger, and onion, are low-calorie and provide tons of nutrition.
+Some of the meat can be replaced with chunks of broccoli, one of the lowest-calorie foods available.
+Don’t skimp on other veggies, such as peppers and snow peas.
+Season with low-calorie chilies and soy sauce, rather than store-bought sauces that can hide a lot of calories.

-Dessert can be tough for people trying to lose weight, and it’s important to have options.
-Grilling makes it easy to avoid high-fat sweets, because caramelized stone fruit is just as tasty as any pie or cookie, offering layers of flavor from the ripe fruits themselves and the hot grill char.
-A tiny scoop of ice cream or yogurt on top won’t destroy this low-calorie dish, but stick mainly to the fruit and indulge guilt-free.
+Dessert can be tough for people trying to lose weight, and it’s important to have healthy options.
+Grilling makes it easy to avoid high-fat sweets, because caramelized stone fruit is just as tasty as any pie or cookie.
+Grilling provides layers of flavor from the ripe fruits themselves and the hot grill char.
+A tiny scoop of ice cream or yogurt on top won’t destroy this low-calorie dish, but stick mainly to the fruit to indulge guilt-free.

-This trick is a game-changer for anyone trying to lose weight, cut carbs, or avoid gluten: Replace pasta with zoodles, or spiralized zucchini.
-(Some other vegetables, such as yellow summer squash, also work.)
-It cuts the calories by more than half, and in-season zucchini is even cheaper than pasta by volume.
-For the best texture, be sure to salt and drain the zoodles, squeezing to remove excess moisture before adding sauce.
-That way, they stay firm and don’t make the dish too watery.
+This trick is a game-changer for anyone trying to lose weight, cut carbs, or avoid gluten: Replace pasta with zoodles, or spiralized zucchini — which can be made at home with an inexpensive spiralizer.
+Some other vegetables, such as yellow summer squash, also work.
+Choosing zucchini cuts the calories by more than half, and in-season zucchini is even cheaper than pasta by volume.
+For the best texture, salt and drain the zoodles, squeezing to remove excess moisture before adding sauce.

 The ultimate cleansing diet food, this powerhouse of a low-calorie dish fills the stomach and cleanses the gut.
 Praised since ancient Rome for its health benefits, cabbage soup has endless variations.
 Stick with simple ingredients such as onions, carrots, celery, garlic, vegetable broth, and crushed tomatoes.
 Season with salt, pepper, and chili and eat as much as you want, as often as you want.